esteinig/sketchy/README.md

 #### :eyeglasses: `sketchy plot`

-Sketchy plot handles the raw output from the prediction and generates a ranked hitmap (by top ranking sum of shared hashes) colored by lineage, and optionally genotype (`-g`) or antimicrobial resistance profiles (`-r`). *K. pneumoniae* does currently not support resistance profiling so this example uses only `--genotype` or `-g`.

 `sketchy plot --help`

-Output is a plot in the file format (`-f`), such as `sketchy.png`, where a limit to the reads shown on the `x-axis` can be given by `--limit`:
+Sketchy plot handles the raw output from the prediction and generates a ranked hitmap (by top ranking sum of shared hashes) colored by lineage, genotype (`-g`), antimicrobial resistance profiles (`-r`). *K. pneumoniae* does currently not support resistance profiling so this example uses only `--genotype`.
+Output is a plot in the format (`-f`) such as `sketchy.png` where a limit to the reads shown on the `x-axis` can be pased with `--limit`.

+The plot also shows the total sum of shared hashes aggregated at each read by lineage, or genotype / resistance profile (right), which serves as a means of identifying the most frequent value for the trait (ranked in legend).
+Colors (`--color`) can be `brewer` palette names such as `PuGn` or a comma delimited list of `brewer` palette names if, for example, genotype (`-g`) is activated.

-`sketchy plot -d sketchy.tsv -f png -g --limit 500 --top 5 --color Blues_r,Purples_r`
+`sketchy plot -d sketchy.tsv -f png -g --limit 500 --color Blues_r,Purples_r`

 <a href='https://github.com/esteinig'><img src='img/sketchy1.png' align="middle" height="420" /></a>

-The task generates a plot of the total sum of shared hashes aggregated at each read by lineage, or genotype / resistance profile (right), which serves as a means of identifying the most frequent value for the trait (ranked in legend), and serves as comparison tool between the top most common predictions (`--top`) across the window outlined by the hitmap.
-Colors (`--color`) can be `brewer` palette names such as `PuGn` or a comma delimited list of `brewer` palette names if, for example, genotype (`-g`) is activated.

 When the breakpoint `-b` option is activated the task attempts to determine a breakpoint on the most frequent trait where the sum of sum of shared hashes (2nd plot) is stable for `--stable` amount of reads.
-This threshold by default is set to 500, but may need to be adjusted for species like *M. tuberculosis*.
-This option will also output a file `sketchy.bp.tsv` which writes the breakpoints for later parsing, for example in the bootstrap Nextflow
+This threshold by default is set to 500, but may need to be adjusted for species like *M. tuberculosis* or can be set conservatively.
+The breakpoint option will also output a file `sketchy.bp.tsv` which writes the breakpoints to file.

 `sketchy plot -d test.tsv -b --stable 500`